amd/HPCTrainingDock/README.md

 singularity shell -e --writable --fakeroot  -H $PWD:/home ${SINGULARITY_DIR_PATH}/singularity_dir
 ```

 The above command will take care of several things: the `shell` command allows us to run shell scripts in the `singularity_dir`.
-The input flag `--fakeroot` will make the use of `sudo` not necessary, and the `-e` flag will clear your environment from anything coming from the host (i.e. the system from which you ae running Singularity commands) before getting on the `singularity_dir` directory.
+The input flag `--fakeroot` will make the use of `sudo` not necessary, and the `-e` flag will clear your environment from anything coming from the host (i.e. the system from which you are running Singularity commands) before getting on the `singularity_dir` directory.
 Finally the `-H` option makes your current directory your home directory once in `singularity_dir`.

 **NOTE**: Changes made to host directories modified while using Singularity  will reflect once exited.

 Once this command has completed, run `bare_metal/main_setup.sh +options` as explained in [Section 2.2](https://github.com/amd/HPCTrainingDock?tab=readme-ov-file#22-training-enviroment-install-on-bare-system).

-The final step is to create a Singularity image `singularity_image` from the `singularity_dir` directory:
+The final step is to create a Singularity image from the `singularity_dir` directory:

 ```bash
 singularity build ${SINGULARITY_DIR_PATH}/singularity_dir ${SINGULARITY_DIR_PATH}/singularity_image.sif